JakubHojsan/DH110-22F/A06/README.md

 Zero is a zero emissions electric motorcycle platform which allows users to rent short/long term motorcycles for their everyday needs.
 It allows you to pay per mile, day, or month.
 It aims to increase sustainable living within cities as highlighted as a UN Sustainable Development goal, to make all of us more conservative in our carbon footprint.

-Wireframe and flow can be found [here](https://www.figma.com/file/E0lVkbu4lQ9bkhfn0V9jZc/Zero?node-id=0%3A1)!
+Wireframe and flow can be found [here](https://www.figma.com/file/E0lVkbu4lQ9bkhfn0V9jZc/Zero?node-id=0%3A1) and [here](https://www.figma.com/file/HrE8eGt5Nd7j5qLZnJrUhr/Low-Fidelity-Flow?node-id=0%3A1)!

 ### Purpose